Purchasing An Alien For Christmas Showed Why Brick And Mortar Retailing Matters

 Had I given the gift of wonderment back to myself and everyone in the room at this moment?

-Next he slowly began to remove the foil top, allowing the flashing red light to shine up and out into the room.
-Now everyone was intrigued and somewhat nervously asked, “What is it?”
+Next, he slowly removed the foil top, allowing the flashing red light to shine into the room.
+Everyone was intrigued and somewhat nervously asked, “What is it?”

 This was great.

-Matt pulled the glass container up and came face to face with the pulsing red, lifeless black eyes of the alien.
-Showing no fear he simply said, “COOOOL” and stared at the deformed body that represented love.
+Matt pulled the glass container up and came face to face with the alien's pulsing red, lifeless black eyes.
+Showing no fear he said, “COOOOL,” and stared at the deformed body that represented love.

 His distressed mom was trying to figure out what he was staring at as Matt’s back was to her.
-“Show me Matt,” she finally said.
-Matt then slowly turned around to reveal the jar and simply said, “It’s an alien!”
+“Show me, Matt,” she finally said.
+Matt slowly turned around to reveal the jar and said, “It’s an alien!”

 “Matt ran over and said, “This is the best Christmas ever.”
 And it truly felt that way.

 You have no idea what someone’s story is at the holidays.
 They could be just trying to get by.
-They could be trying to show their love in a unique way.
-They could be trying to recreate their own boyhood.
+They could be trying to show their love uniquely.
+They could be trying to recreate their childhood ... or revamp it entirely.

-But this is for certain if you work retail: your product is going to have a profound effect on the receiver and the giver.
+But this is for sure if you work retail: your product will profoundly affect the receiver and the giver.
 It is a sacred trust you share with the customer.
-Something not to be taken lightly and one which, when you can open yourself up to their excitement, can make working retail at this time of the year – the best job.
+It is something not to be taken lightly and one which, when you can open yourself up to their excitement, can make working retail during the holidays the best job.